-Chemotherapy is one of the most widely employed treatments for cancer of all types.
-Literally meaning "chemical therapy", it was developed in the 1940s and, today, more than 100 chemo drugs are on the market.
+Chemotherapy is one of the most widely employed treatments for all types of cancer.
+Literally meaning “chemical therapy”, chemotherapy was developed in the 1940s.
+Today, there are more than 100 chemotherapy drugs on the market.

 Chemotherapy uses certain medications to kill cancer cells and stop them from multiplying.
-A number of different chemotherapy drugs can be used to treat mesothelioma, though some have been discovered to be more successful than others.
+A number of different chemotherapy drugs are available to treat mesothelioma, although some of these drugs have proven to be more successful than others.
 Often, chemotherapy is used for mesothelioma patients in conjunction with other standard therapies such as mesothelioma radiation.
 It may also be used in an adjuvant capacity following surgery to eliminate any tumor that remains after the procedure is complete.

 Chemotherapy often represents the most efficacious solution for medical oncologists as they evaluate a patient’s treatment options.
 Cancer researchers and other doctors continue to apply exploratory chemotherapy drugs in the treatment and management of malignant mesothelioma.

-Chemotherapy, over the years, has elicited fear in many patients and it is true that this type of treatment can produce unpleasant side effects.
-It is important therefore, that those with mesothelioma for whom chemotherapy is recommended for palliative reasons, carefully consider these side effects before agreeing to the treatment.
-The results of weighing the positive and negative factors of the treatment against the impact on overall quality of life will be different from patient to patient but is necessary to ensure that the best treatment decision is made.
+Chemotherapy, over the years, has elicited fear in many patients because this type of treatment can produce unpleasant side effects.
+It is important, therefore, that those individuals with mesothelioma for whom chemotherapy is recommended for palliative reasons, carefully consider all of the side effects before agreeing to the treatment.
+The results of weighing the positive and negative factors of the treatment against the impact on overall quality of life will vary from patient to patient; this process is necessary, however, to ensure that the best treatment decision is made.

-Chemotherapy is generally given intravenously or may also be administered in pill form.
-This type of chemo is called "systemic" chemotherapy, as it travels through the blood stream and reaches the entire body.
-Systemic chemotherapy carries the most side effects because not only does it do the job it is meant to do - kill fast-growing cancer cells - but, unfortunately, it also kills other kinds of fast-growing cells such as hair and blood cells.
-Hence, many people lose their hair and suffer low white or red blood cell counts as a result.
+Chemotherapy is generally given intravenously or it may also be administered in pill form.
+This type of chemo is called “systemic” chemotherapy—it travels through the blood stream and reaches the entire body.
+Systemic chemotherapy carries the most side effects because it not only does the job it is meant to do—kill fast-growing cancer cells—but, unfortunately, it also kills other kinds of fast-growing cells such as hair and blood cells.
+Hence, many people undergoing chemotherapy treatment will lose their hair and suffer low white or red blood cell counts.

 Common Mesothelioma Cancer Chemo Drugs